 Independent of the FFD a number of companies are making headway with a better policy that positively impacts forests.
 Companies including Carlsberg and Avery Dennison have already developed responsible procurement policies.

 Even some unlikely players have been forced to come to the table.
 Asia Pulp and Paper (APP), a unit of Sinar Mas Group, once a forest killer on a gargantuan scale, has suspended all clearing of natural forests across its supply chains in Indonesia.
 They have also accelerated a pledge to use only trees from plantations by 2015.
 APP has also pledged to protect forested peatland and use best practice management to reduce and avoid greenhouse gas emissions.
 Further, they will avoid and resolve social conflicts across its supply chain as well as respect the rights of indigenous people and local communities where new plantations are proposed.

 Despite the efforts of some, there is still much work that needs to be done to encourage responsible forest management across the board.
 We need the business community to see the value of responsible stewardship if we are to succeed in sewing responsible forest stewardship into the DNA of companies.

-While consumers and shareholders are increasingly calling for change, it may well be that the only way we will see broad spectrum change in the short term is through government regulation that assigns a value to ecosystem services and a cost to irresponsible corporate conduct.
+While consumers and shareholders are increasingly calling for change, it may well be that the only way we will see a broad-spectrum change in the short term is through government regulation that assigns value to ecosystem services and a cost to irresponsible corporate conduct.